zuri-training/Tcgen-team80/README.md

 * Track- Product Design

 ## Documentation
-A more detailed documentation on the updates and details of this project can be found here - "documentationLinkWhenReady"
+A more detailed documentation on the updates and details of this project can be found here - "https://docs.google.com/document/d/12jgXlrcLgm9036wlhCjBQm_Kf-kMVzCoUXxW1ZHB7AE/edit"

 ## Acknowledgements